onap/vnfrqts-requirements/docs/Chapter5.rst

 Not all resources require the property name (e.g., it is optional) and some resources do not support the property.

 R-85734 The VNF Heat Orchestration Template **MUST** use the intrinsic function str\_replace in conjunction with the ONAP supplied metadata parameter vnf\_name to generate a unique value, when the property name for a non OS::Nova::Server resources is defined in a Heat Orchestration Template.

 This prevents the enumeration of a unique value for the property name in a per instance environment file.

-Note that
+Note that:

--  In most cases, only the use of the metadata value vnf\_name is required to create a unique property name
+-  In most cases, only the use of the metadata value vnf\_name is required to create a unique property name.

--  the Heat Orchestration Template pseudo parameter 'OS::stack\_name’ may also be used in the str\_replace construct to generate a unique name when the vnf\_name does not provide uniqueness
+-  the Heat Orchestration Template pseudo parameter 'OS::stack\_name’ may also be used in the str\_replace construct to generate a unique name when the vnf\_name does not provide uniqueness.

 *Example: Property* name *for resource* OS::Neutron::SecurityGroup